Skip to content

 This means:

-- Test or live emails may be blocked if a recipient was emailed recently
+• Test or live emails may be blocked if a recipient was emailed recently

-- Messages blocked by smart sending are treated as expected behavior
+• Messages blocked by smart sending are treated as expected behavior

-- Smart sending settings are controlled in Klaviyo, not in Product Agents
+• Smart sending settings are controlled in Klaviyo, not in Product Agents

 If a message does not arrive during testing, smart sending is one of the most common reasons.

-- Any related messages are automatically skipped
+• Any related follow-up messages for that product are automatically skipped

-Incomplete or blocked setup¶
+Incomplete or blocked setup

 Messages may also fail to send if setup is incomplete.